 Who we are

 We’re an all-volunteer group that cares A LOT about the most vulnerable animals in our community and the people who love them.
-We are dedicated to helping our shelter pets find permanent homes or rescue placements, to keeping pets and their families together, and to reducing pet overpopulation in the Athens area.
+We are dedicated to helping animals impounded at Athens-Clarke County Animal Services find permanent homes or rescue placements, to keeping pets and their families together, and to reducing pet overpopulation in the Athens area.

 What we do